tmpfs/prism/README.md

 You can pass a configuration object as the second argument to `Prism.configure()` to modify the plugins.

+* `plugins` array of plugin definitions to use, overrides the system plugins.
 * `extendedProperties` boolean that enables the extended style property plugins.
-* `disabled` boolean that disables all default plugins.
-* `additionalPlugins` array of plugin definitions to append to the default plugins.
+* `additionalPlugins` array of plugin definitions to append to the system plugins.
 * `disabledPlugins` array of string plugin names to disable.
-* `plugins` array of plugin definitions to use, overrides the default plugins.

 Note that support for the `style` property cannot be disabled, it is not handled by a plugin.